-- The employee is any natural person employed or engaged to work or perform service for the employer - 1 The number of employees refers to the actual number/headcount on the date of the report. - 2 The numbers imply the total number of incidents in the reported period. - Project workers statistics: - Total number of project workers: - $\circ\quad$ Number of project workers with an employment contract: - Number of project workers without an employment contract: - Number of project workers with access to social security, pension and health insurance verified by confirmation from registry
+- 1. Total number of project workers: - 2.
+Number of project workers with an employment contract: - 3.
+Number of project workers with other types of contracts: - 4.
+Number of project workers with access to social security, pension and health insurance verified by confirmation from the registry: